 Both the built and cultural heritage components of South Glengarry are backed by strong, dedicated volunteer associations.
-These groups work to oversee fundraising, archival research and programming of the buildings, properties and services for which they are responsible.
-They are also responsible for developing and operating programs/services at their facilities/ sites - either alone or in partnership with other agencies.
+These groups work to oversee fundraising, archival research, and programming of the buildings, propertiesand develop and operate programs/services at their facilities/sites - either alone or in partnership with other agencies.